NFTsMarket/NFTsMarket-Frontend/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+## CSS

 This project also uses [Chakra UI](https://chakra-ui.com/docs/getting-started) as a component library, but it also supports vanilla CSS, and other CSS frameworks if needed.
+Bootstrap 5 was added as a dependency, if you'd like to work with it instead of using Chakra.

+## Hosted Site

+The site is being hosted with netlify in the following link: [nftsmarket.netlify.app](https://nftsmarket.netlify.app/)